parwatcodes/random-emoji-robbyrussell/README.md

 5. ZSH_THEME="random-emoji-robbyrussell"

-6. Reload the terminal and see changes.
+6. Save and reload the terminal and see changes.
 ```

 ![alt text](https://i.imgur.com/uIUa007.png "random-emoji-robbyrussell")